ROSEN, TRUSTED AND TOP RANKED - GuruFocus.com

-WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Provident Bancorp, Inc. (NASDAQ: PVBC) resulting from allegations that Provident may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Vintage Wine Estates, Inc. ( VWE) between October 13, 2021 and September 13, 2022, both dates inclusive (the “Class Period”), of the important January 13, 2023 lead plaintiff deadline.

-SO WHAT: If you purchased Provident securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
-The Rosen Law Firm is preparing a class action seeking recovery of investor losses.
+SO WHAT: If you purchased Vintage Wine Estates securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

+WHAT TO DO NEXT: To join the Vintage Wine Estates class action, go to https://rosenlegal.com/submit-form/?case_id=8704 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than January 13, 2023.
+A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

+DETAILS OF THE CASE: According to the lawsuit, throughout the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (1) due to a material weakness related to its inventory controls and procedures, Vintage Wine Estates lacked a reasonable basis to report inventory metrics; (2) Vintage Wine Estates understated its overhead burden in certain quarters, thereby overstating its adjusted EBITDA; (3) as a result of the foregoing, Vintage Wine Estates was reasonably likely to incur significant charges to restate prior reporting; and (4) as a result, defendants’ statements about its business, operations, and prospects were materially false and misleading and/or lacked reasonable basis at all relevant times.
+When the true details entered the market, the lawsuit claims that investors suffered damages.

 Follow us for updates on LinkedIn: https://www.linkedin.com/company/the-rosen-law-firm, on Twitter: https://twitter.com/rosen_firm or on Facebook: https://www.facebook.com/rosenlawfirm/.